ibm-cloud-docs/cloud-native-journey/roks-on-vpc/cloud-native-roks-onboarding-1-architecture-concepts.md

 # Deployment Journey Overview
 {: #cloud-native-roks-overview}

-{{site.data.keyword.containerlong_notm}}(IKS) is a managed offering to create your own Kubernetes cluster of compute hosts to deploy and manage containerized apps on {{site.data.keyword.Bluemix_notm}}.
-As a certified Kubernetes provider, {{site.data.keyword.containerlong_notm}} provides intelligent scheduling, self-healing, horizontal scaling, service discovery and load balancing, automated rollouts and rollbacks, and secret and configuration management for your apps.
+{{site.data.keyword.openshiftlong_notm}} is a managed offering to create your own {{site.data.keyword.redhat_openshift_notm}} cluster of compute hosts to deploy and manage containerized apps on {{site.data.keyword.cloud_notm}}. {{site.data.keyword.openshiftlong_notm}} provides intelligent scheduling, self-healing, horizontal scaling, service discovery and load balancing, automated rollouts and rollbacks, and secret and configuration management for your apps.
 Combined with an intuitive user experience, built-in security and isolation, and advanced tools to secure, manage, and monitor your cluster workloads, you can rapidly deliver highly available and secure containerized apps in the public cloud.
-{: shortdesc}

 Welcome to the Deployment Journey for Cloud Native on {{site.data.keyword.Bluemix_notm}}!
 Use the sidebar on the left to navigate between the journey points.
 {: tip}